Impact Designs: Engineering and Sustainability through Student Service

 Impact Designs: Engineering and Sustainability through Student Service (IDEASS)

-IDEASS is a service-learning program designed to empower students as change agents to face challenges of the 21st century.
-IDEASS takes a hands-on approach to solution-driven collaboration, drawing from multiple disciplines to produce projects that combine cutting-edge technology with responsiveness to the social, ecological, and economic issues of our time.
+IDEASS is a service-learning program designed to empower students to face challenges of the 21st century.
+IDEASS takes a hands-on approach to solution-driven collaboration, drawing from multiple disciplines to produce projects that combine cutting-edge technology with responsiveness to the social, ecological, and economic issues of our time

 How It Works